awslabs/ec2-spot-workshops/content/ecs-spot-capacity-providers/module-1/webapp.md

 title: "Build webapp docker image and Register ECS Task Definition"
 weight: 45
 ---
-In this section, we will build a simple python flask based web application and deploy in our ECS cluster.
+In this section we will build a simple python flask-based web application and deploy in our ECS cluster.

 Note the initial CloudFormation template already created an ECR registry.